GuanshuTao/gdp_worldbank/README.md

 ## __Data Collection & Cleaning__

 * data collection and cleaning is completed within the ./data folder
- + within this folder, the code that harvest the data from the appropriate web-sites is available, along with
+ + within this folder, the code that harvest the data from the appropriate web-sites is available, along with data cleaning, and merging of the two data sets (GDP and Educational Data) common country code labels.
  + this summary can be found here : https://github.com/bici-sancta/gdp_worldbank/blob/master/data/gather/read_clean_data.md

 ## __Analysis__